cmrfrd/Dynamo_Deck/README.md

 [combinations_with_replacement](https://docs.python.org/2/library/itertools.html#itertools.combinations_with_replacement),
 [product](https://docs.python.org/2/library/itertools.html#itertools.product)

 **IMPORTANT**: You may notice you can create 2 sequences of cards for either face.
-If one sequence is longer than the other, Dynamo_Deck uses [izip_longest](https://docs.python.org/2/library/itertools.html#itertools.izip_longest) with a fillvalue of {} (empty card).
+If one sequence is longer than the other, Dynamo_Deck uses [izip_longest](https://docs.python.org/2/library/itertools.html#itertools.izip_longest) with a fillvalue of {} (empty face).

-A general template for an entire deck instruction goes as follows:
+A general template for an entire deck instruction goes as follows with the addition of card instructions
 ```
 {
     "attributes":{